InconspicuousPaprika/Car.ly/README.md

 ===============
 ## Contributing
-Genomie was built using waffle.io as the project organization tool.
+Car.ly was built using waffle.io as the project organization tool.
-Please visit [here](gitflow.md) for our workflow guidelines.

 ## Questions and Issues
 For any issues, please refer to [**our issues page**](https://github.com/InconspicuousPaprika/Car.ly/issues)